Be Green for Holiday Dress Up - Make a Costume Trunk

 With minor sewing and gathering around the neck, many costumes can be constructed from old sheets and pillowcases.
 Ghosts are easy to make by just cutting out holes for the eyes and mouth.

 Stem of a mushroom, flower or other botanical.
+Add a mushroom cap or flower hat.

 Add a mask or face paint and a long sleeve shirt and pants to a decorated pillowcase and you can do many animals.
 Cut holes for arms and head.
 Use fabric paint or felt cutouts (glued on) to make spots.